The Oyster Perpetual Explorer II is the watch of choice for those who venture to the far corners of the globe, often in extreme conditions.

 TO THE FAR CORNERS OF THE WORLD

 Environments such as mountain tops, oceans, volcanoes and polar regions have always been experimental terrain for Rolex.
-Oyster Perpetual watches accompanied numerous Himalayan expeditions – including the group that Sir Edmund Hillary and Tenzing Norgay were part of when they became the first climbers to reach the summit of Everest in 1953 – and have been worn by explorers venturing to the far corners of the globe, through deserts, at the poles or in the depths of the Earth.
-In such hostile, unexplored environments, distinguishing day from night can become impossible.
-For speleologists, who spend days at a time in darkness, or polar expeditions travelling under the midnight sun or through endless night, the Explorer II, with its 24-hour display, is an essential part of their equipment.
+Oyster Perpetual watches accompanied numerous Himalayan expeditions – including the group that Sir Edmund Hillary and Tenzing Norgay were part of when they became the first climbers to reach the summit of Everest on 29 May 1953 – and have been worn by explorers venturing to the far corners of the globe, through deserts, at the poles or in the depths of the Earth.
+In these environments, which are often harsh and poorly understood, distinguishing day from night can become impossible For speleologists, who spend days at a time in darkness, or polar expeditions travelling under the midnight sun or through endless night, the Explorer II, with its 24-hour display, is an essential part of their equipment.

 SECOND TIME ZONE

-The Explorer II can also be used to display the time in two time zones simultaneously.
-Local time is shown by the conventional hour hand, while the reference time (second time zone) can be read off the graduated bezel using the 24-hour hand.
-Local time can be set easily, with the hour hand ‘jumping’ from hour to hour thanks to a mechanism operated via the winding crown.
+The Explorer II can also display the time in two time zones simultaneously – when the watch’s additional hand, along with the graduated bezel, is not being used to indicate the time in 24-hour format, a second time zone (reference time) can be read.
+Local time is shown by the conventional hour hand.
+This can be set easily, with the hour hand ‘jumping’ from hour to hour thanks to a mechanism operated via the winding crown.
 The adjustment can be made independently of the minute and seconds hands, and without affecting the 24-hour hand (showing the reference time).
 As a result, the wearer can simultaneously read the local time and a reference time.

 Like all Rolex watches, the Explorer II is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
 This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
 These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.